guidoferreyra/TypeLab-2020-demo-notes/0_Command-line-tools-intro.md

 Here below a short list of tools commonly used on font production.
 I strongly encourage you to read the tools documentation and usage instructions:

-- [FontTools/TTX](https://fonttools.readthedocs.io/en/latest/) — Convert binaries to and from a XML human readable format, subset fonts.
+- [FontTools/TTX](https://fonttools.readthedocs.io/en/latest/) — Convert binaries to and from a XML human readable format, subset fonts, and more.
-- [AFDKO](https://github.com/adobe-type-tools/afdko) — Build fonts, create proofs, autothint.
+- [AFDKO](https://github.com/adobe-type-tools/afdko) — Build fonts, create proofs, autothint, and more.
 - [fontmake](https://github.com/googlefonts/fontmake) — Build fonts from various sources very useful for variable fonts:
 - [fontbakery](https://font-bakery.readthedocs.io/en/stable/) — Create QA reports from fonts
 - [TTFAutohinting](https://www.freetype.org/ttfautohint/) — TrueType autohinting
 - [Fontlang](https://github.com/rosettatype/langs-db),  Rosetta Type Database of languages — Get the language support from a font

 # Tune up your terminal (optional)